GET ORDAINED

 What is the minimum age to marry in your state or territory?
 How old do you have to be to get a marriage license?

 The minimum age to marry, also called the ‘legal age of consent to marry,’ is different in each state and US territory.
+So, how old do you have to be to get married in your state?

 In almost all states and US territories, the youngest age at which someone can marry without parental or judicial consent is 18 years old.
 Exceptions to this include Puerto Rico and Mississippi, where an individual must be 21 years old to wed without approval from a parent; Nebraska, where the age of majority is 19; and in Maryland, where no guardian’s consent is needed if a minor is pregnant.

 The list below shows the general and minimum age to marry in each state, along with any special guidelines for underage marriages.
+Click on your state to see more marriage laws.

-(Current as of May, 2024)
+(Current as of June 2025)

 Both parties must be 18 years old or older to marry; no exception for minors. (§ 42.0101)